 For more than 20 years, Colombo Law has represented victims of serious injury and wrongful death.
 We understand the complexities of taking legal action against a nursing home, and we will fight to recover all of the compensation you and your family deserve.

 Our firm is proud to make each client a No Fee Promise.
 Your initial consultation is free, you pay us nothing upfront to build your case, and you only owe an attorney fee if we achieve a successful result on your behalf.

 Please call Colombo Law at (614) 362-7000 for free today.
-Our nursing home abuse lawyers serve clients in Columbus and throughout Ohio.
+Our Columbus nursing home abuse lawyers serve clients throughout Ohio.